HarshitPratapSingh/Bank-Churn-Data-Analysis/README.md

 This dataset is a bank data at a point, which has 14 columns and 10000 entries.

-#Importing Important Libraries for visualization.
+## Importing Important Libraries for visualization.
+'''python
 import matplotlib.pyplot as plt import seaborn as sns
 %matplotlib inline
+'''

-#Important Libraries for Mathematical Operations.
+## Important Libraries for Mathematical Operations.
 import pandas as pd
 import numpy as np